OpenLMIS/openlmis-ui-components/docs/extension_guide.md

 ```

 In addition to keeping the CSS simple, the OpenLMIS-UI uses SASS variables to implement colors and spacing across the UI, which means changing a color is as simple as declaring a variable.
-The OpenLMIS-UI's sass varibles follow a semantic naming pattern, and `!default` variables are implemented in smaller files, which make it easy to update patterns.
+The OpenLMIS-UI's sass variables follow a semantic naming pattern, and `!default` variables are implemented in smaller files, which make it easy to update patterns.

 To update Sass variables in a publishing image, create a file `src/variables.scss` and declare variables without `!default`
 ```